veotos/veotos-transform/README.md

 Upper and lower case letters are both supported.

 # Example
-As there are 5 vowels and 21 consonants, 105-1 = 104 different obfuscations exist with this algorithm.
+As there are 5 vowels and 21 consonants, 105 - 1 = 104 different obfuscations exist with this algorithm.
 If optional iteration parameter is 0 or any multiple of 105 the transform will result in the same text.

 Default value of iteration parameter is number 1.

-Notice that each 5 multiple iterations will have the same vowels, and each 21 multiple iterations will have the same consonants (they usually can be read and sound funny).
+Note that each 5 multiple iterations will have the same vowels, and each 21 multiple iterations will have the same consonants (they usually can be read and sound funny).

 Enjoy!